paolosaracco/DataScienceSpecialization/04_ExploratoryDataAnalysis/CourseProject2/README.md

 The same care in selecting the observations has to be paid.
-Moreover, since Los Angeles County is 10 times more populated than Baltimore County, it is not surprising that the levels of emissions are 10 times higher:
+Moreover, since Los Angeles County is 10 times more populated than Baltimore County, it is not surprising that the levels of emissions are more than 10 times higher:

 ```
    fips year Emissions